nup002/Threaded-VideoCapture/README.md

 ### Logger
 `ThreadedVideoCapture` uses Pythons excellent `logging` library to log events.
-By default `ThreadedVideoCapture` creates its own logger named 'ThreadedVideoCapture', but you can provide it with a custom logger object if you wish at instantiation.
-The logger is directly exposed as `ThreadedVideoCapture.logger`.
+By default `ThreadedVideoCapture` uses its own logger named 'TVC', but you can provide it with a custom logger object at instantiation.
+The logger is found at `ThreadedVideoCapture.logger`.

 ## Reusing a ThreadedVideoCapture instance
 You can open a new video source without having to close your original `ThreadedVideoCapture` instance and creating a